tarantool/doc/doc/book/administration.rst

 In essence: :ref:`replication <index-box_replication>`
 is useful for backup as well as for load balancing.
-Therefore taking a backup is a matter of ensuring that any given replica is up to date, and doing a cold backup on it.
+Therefore taking a backup is a matter of ensuring that any given replica has an up-to-date copy of the data, and doing a cold backup on that.
 Since all the other replicas continue to operate, this is not a cold backup from the end user's point of view.
 This could be done on a regular basis, with a cron job or with a Tarantool fiber.